FAQ Last Updated: December 02, 2025, 8 a.m.

 We are confident that this incident has been contained and that we are operating with full system integrity.
 While no system is 100% impervious to this type of attack, Penn is taking immediate steps to reduce the threat of future social engineering attacks through increased monitoring and additional security measures.
 Penn will also be instituting additional mandatory trainings.
 We are continuously working to improve our information security program and systems.

-We are aware this number has been reported in the media.
-However, we are still conducting our forensic investigation to determine the exact nature of the information and therefore cannot currently verify those claims.
+The 1.2 million number has been mischaracterized and overstates the impact.
+We are still conducting our forensic investigation to determine the exact nature and extent of the information and therefore cannot provide a precise number.
 However, we do know that the stolen credentials were used to access systems related to Penn's development and alumni activities.

 Penn is currently analyzing the impacted information to determine the exact nature of what was taken.
 Once that analysis is complete, Penn intends to notify any individuals with impacted personal information, if and when appropriate and as required by applicable notification laws.